UniTime/unitime-doc/edit-course-offering.md

 * **Coordinators**
 	* A list of instructors (from the department to which the course belongs) who will be able to provide the consent of instructor required for the course

 	* **Delete**
 		* Click to delete the coordinator on the same line

 	* **Add Coordinator**
 		* Click to add another line with the drop down list of possible coordinators

 * **By Reservation Only**
 	* A checkbox indicating whether it is possible to enter the course without meeting its reservation criteria (if checked, only students meeting reservations will be allowed to enroll into the offering)

 * **Deadlines**
 	* These deadlines are used to control enrollment during online student scheduling (both via scheduling assistant and wait-list).
 The defaults are set on the academic session ([Edit Academic Session](edit-academic-session)), but can be overridden on each instructional offering.
 	* Deadlines are given in the number of weeks, relative to the class start (weeks start on the day of the session begin date).

 * **Requests / Notes**
 	* A note that schedule managers can use to describe the scheduling needs for the course.
 This can be used to document why certain things are/were being configured for the course.

 * **Funding Department**
 	* The department funding the classes for this course if they are funded by a department other than the department which is funding the subject area.
 		* This column is not visible by default.
-To enable this column the unitime.courses.funding_departments_enabled application property must be set to true.
+To enable this column the `unitime.courses.funding_departments_enabled` application property must be set to `true`.

 * **Wait-Listing**
-	* Set whether wait-listing for the instructional offering follows the default wait-listing value set via the unitime.offering.waitListDefault application property or is Enabled or Disabled.
+	* Set whether wait-listing for the instructional offering follows the default wait-listing value set via the `unitime.offering.waitListDefault` application property or is Enabled or Disabled.

 * **Prohibited Overrides**
 	* If there are override types defined, it is possible to mark which of the override types students are prohibited from requesting for the course offering.
 See [Override Types](override-types) page for more details.